CartoDB/carto-selfhosted-helm/customizations/README.md

 ## Custom Buckets

-If you want to keep as much information as possible in your platform you can configure Carto to use your own.
+If you want to keep as much data as possible in your infrastructure you can configure CARTO Self Hosted to use your own cloud storage.
 Supported storage services are:

 + Google Compute Storage
 + AWS S3